skwasjer/Correlate/README.md

 ## Usage

-In an ASP.NET Core (MVC) application, register Correlate to handle incoming requests with a correlation id.
+In an ASP.NET Core application, register Correlate to handle incoming requests with a correlation id.
 Correlate will create a request scoped async context holding the correlation id, which can then propagate down the request pipeline.

 When using `HttpClient` to call other services, you can use `HttpClientFactory` to attach a delegating handler to any `HttpClient` which will propagate the correlation id header to the outgoing request for cross service correlation.
 Further more, there are other integration packages that also propagate the correlation id to other transports (see down below).